Meals on Wheels is already feeling the symptoms of coronavirus

 For 66 years, Meals on Wheels has been providing regular meals for elderly Americans—along with a host of other services like companion visits and errand shopping.
 Today serving 2.4 million people, the service is often the one factor that separates an elderly person from both hunger and social isolation.
 It has managed to function through extreme weather and occasional volunteer shortages, but the novel coronavirus has presented the organization with unprecedented challenges.

-“We have never had anything like this at this scale or the magnitude that we’re having now, at least in our lifetime,” said Ellie Hollander, the CEO of Meals on Wheels.
+“We have never had anything like this at this scale or the magnitude that we’re having now, at least in our lifetime,” said Ellie Hollander, the CEO of Meals on Wheels America.

 The immediate concerns the coronavirus pose to Meals on Wheels are both short and long term.
 In the short term, requests for service have expanded as the government urges many sectors of the population to stay home, especially the elderly.
 Many Meals on Wheels’ volunteers are 60 years old and older, a population that is the most threatened by COVID-19.
 In the long term, there’s no predicting what’s going to happen with the food supply chain as the epidemic spreads, and financial strains from the plunging stock market could jeorpadize funding, not to mention how political skirmishes will affect decisions on over who gets how much aid.
 All of this has forced the organization to shake up its programming and pay close attention to multiple moving parts.